This year we have a new range of aims to work on. They are:

 We have a new Eco-Council this year and are once again working towards our Green Flag.
-We have planned out a range of great eco-projects and the school community has been busy raising money to purchase a new polytunnel to teach about food production, biodiversity and to give all our children the chance to grow fruit and vegetables.
-Watch this space for more details as the year progresses.
+We have planned out a range of great eco-projects (including reducing the use of paper in the school and encouraging the reuse of waste) and the school community has been busy raising money to purchase a new polytunnel to teach about food production, biodiversity and to give all our children the chance to grow fruit and vegetables.

 The Eco-Council helped Belle to plant our wildflower garden!